Use red wiggler worms to recycle food waste indoors with minimal space and no bad odor.

 A bin specially designed for vermiculture can be purchased online, or you can make your own.

-Make your own bin: Purchase two opaque nesting storage bins, approximately eight inches deep by 16 inches wide by two feet long.
+Make your own bin: Purchase two opaque nesting storage bins, about 8 inches deep by 16 inches wide by 2 feet long.
 Drill holes in the bottom of the inside bin, using a 1/4 to 3/8 inch drill bit.
 This allows liquids (worm juice) generated in the composting process to drip into the bottom bin.
 Drill air holes in the lid of the top container or along the sides of the inside container about one inch above the bottom bin.

 Add food waste and worms